 Some of his works have appeared in Journal of Agrarian Change, Palgrave Communications, Extractive Industries and Society, Everyday Political Economy of Southeast Asia (Cambridge University Press), and New Directions in the Study of China and Africa (Routledge).

 Jose Antonio A. Custodio is a security and defense consultant.
 He has served as a consultant for the Office of the National Security Adviser and the Office of the President.
 He specializes in military history and has post-graduate studies in history from the University of the Philippines.
 He also occasionally teaches history and political science at several universities in Metro Manila.

-Francis C. Domingo is Assistant Professor of International Studies at De La Salle University and concurrently a PhD candidate at the School of Politics and International Relations at University of Nottingham.
-His research explores the intersection between technology and strategic affairs and has been published in several peer reviewed journals including Comparative Strategy, Defense & Security Analysis, and Military and Strategic Affairs.
+Francis Domingo is Assistant Professor and currently the Vice Chair of the International Studies Department at De La Salle University.
+He completed a PhD in International Relations at the University of Nottingham in 2018.
+His thesis explored the cyber strategies of small states in the Asia-Pacific Region.
+His work has been published in several peer-reviewed journals including Comparative Strategy, Defense & Security Analysis, and Military and Strategic Affairs.

 Before joining academia, he briefly worked as a research analyst with the Office of Strategic and Special Studies (OSS), Armed Forces of the Philippines.
 In the private sector, he coordinated nationwide field operations involving brand protection for several multinational clients as the Associate Managing Director of RVDBic, a pioneering business risk and intelligence consultancy based in the Makati City, Philippines.